Sorry, you need to enable JavaScript to visit this website.

 • State and Local prisons (unless the complaint involves a U.S. Marshals Service inmate)

-Sioux City Woman Pleads Guilty to COVID-19 Related Unemployment Fraud
+Sioux City Woman Sentenced to Federal Prison for COVID-19 Related Unemployment Fraud

-Sioux City Woman Pleads Guilty to COVID-19 Related Unemployment Fraud
+Sioux City Woman Sentenced to Federal Prison for COVID-19 Related Unemployment Fraud

 Article Type